legendu-net/blog/misc/content/2019-05-14-tips-on-etrade.markdown

 1. Wire transfer is made on the same business day but cost $25.

 2. Transfering to a Linked External Funding Account takes about 3 business days but is free.

+3. Dividends you've earned stays in your eTrade account until you manually transferred them to your account.

+4. A Stock Plan (only) account cannot add External Funding Accounts.
+  You must have a Complete Investment Account in order to add External Funding Accounts.
+  You can submit a Registration Change form to update your account to a Complete Investment Account.